Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Original Implementations:** `kcCEntity::OnCommand`
 **Usage:** `SetUpdatesEnabled <bool shouldEnable>`
 **Aliases:**  `Entity.EnableUpdates, Entity.DisableUpdates`
 Used once in the vanilla game for a Ruby in Joy Towers.
 So it's basically unused.
+This command is almost the same as `SetActive`, except it doesn't touch collision/activation state.

 ### SetAIGoal (Script Only)
 **Summary:** Sets the current entity AI goal.